Applied Biology and Biomedical Engineering Faculty: Ahmed, Anthony, Buckley, Coppinger, Dee, Ingram, Livesay, O'Connor, Rogge, Waite, Weiner, Xu

 This course provides an introduction to the various approaches used in modelling soft tissues, with particular attention paid to those of the musculoskeletal system (e.g. ligament, tendon, cartilage).
 Particular emphasis will be placed on the theoretical and experimental consequences of the large deformation behavior of these tissues.
 This course will serve as a Biomechanics track elective.

-Optical techniques for biomedical applications and health care; laser fundamentals, laser interaction with tissues, laser diagnostics and therapy, laser surgery, endoscopy and applications; fiber optics; fiber optic biosensors; microscopes; optics-based clinical applications.
+Optical techniques for biomedical applications and health care; laser fundamentals, laser interaction with biological cells, organelles and nanostructures; laser diagnostics and therapy, laser surgery; microscopes; optics-based clinical applications; imaging and spectroscopy, biophotonics laboratories.
 For graduate credit, students must do additional project work on a topic selected by the instructor.
-Students taking BE535/OE535 may not receive credit for BE435/OE435.
+Cross-listed with OE 535.

 BE 539 Multiscale Biomechanics 3R-3L-4C Pre: EM 203 or EM 204, and BE 331, or consent of instructor